alanhtam/pythonpractice/README.md

 though some may be derived from solutions found on stack or elsewhere.
 I've attempted to attribute any influence from other sources within the code.

-Running list of completed projects:
+Running list of completed exercises:
 * cypher
 * dice
 * tictactoe